pydoit/doit/doc/tutorial_1.rst

 Task with python action
 -----------------------

-Next we define the task ``dot``, it is similar to previous task... but note that instead of passing a string with a shell command we directly pass the previously created python function ``module_to_dot``.
+Next we define the ``dot`` task, which is similar to previous tasks... except for the fact that instead of passing a string with a shell command we directly pass the previously created python function ``module_to_dot``.